rkcmorley/Android-Studio-Development/README.md

 - View Model Factory is needed to instantiate the View Model classes, in case we have a lot of View Models with similar attributes to create.
 - We also created an event listener to end the game.
 - The data from the Fragment classes are passed or binded into their respective View Model classes.

+Week 7
+- This creates the database for the app.
+- Uses entities and queries.
+- Uses database testing.
+- Uses an interface similar to a Controller which uses CRUD and that is called DAO.
+It's an interface for interating with the database.